 Do you want to print food containers of any kind?
-If so, they need to meet the federal safety standards so you, your family, and friends aren’t exposed to any toxins.
+If so, they need to meet the federal safety standards so you, your friends, and your family aren’t exposed to any toxins.
 You’ll need to use 3D printer filaments that are labeled “BPA-free.”
 BPA (bisphenol A) is an industrial chemical that dissolves and seeps into food if it is stored in a container that has BPA in it.

 Extreme weather conditions, like the desert, impose temperature requirements on the products you print.
 If you’re going to be printing wind chimes for use in southern Arizona, for example, you need to use filaments that can take the heat out there.

-This final category would include anything that has exotic requirements above and beyond the ordinary, such as:
+This final category would include anything that has exotic requirements beyond the ordinary, such as:

 Electrically conductive products